haskell-game/tiny-games-hs/README.md

 # Haskell Tiny Game Jam

-Inspired by the [BASIC 10Liner contest](https://www.homeputerium.de) (english rules are at the bottom of that page): the first Haskell tiny games contest runs through February 2023!
+Inspired by the ongoing [BASIC 10Liner contest](https://www.homeputerium.de) (see their english rules at the bottom of that page, and latest entries [here](https://bunsen.itch.io)): the first Haskell tiny games contest runs through February 2023!
 Your mission: make a playable game in 10 lines of 80 characters of Haskell.
 The prize.. glory!